b-t-k/b-t-k.github.io/a-guide/part-1.md

 ### What it is?
 A lot of what the Standard ebook project is about is creating a consistent, updatable and functional ebook.
 So a lot of what follows is just the basics of how that goal is met at the production level.

 One of the keys to understanding how and why a Standard ebook is formatted the way it is, is realizing it is designed to be as *accessible* as possible — that means it can be used on multiple readers, including screen readers for the visually impaired.
-As an example, a computerized reader needs to be able to distinguish between the article “I” and the Roman numeral I —something our brains do automatically from context so the underlying code you will be applying will be to make this distinction for the ereader to parse.
+As an example, a computerized reader needs to be able to distinguish between the article “I” and the Roman numeral I — something our brains do automatically from context — so the underlying code you will be applying will be to make this distinction for the ereader to parse.
 If in the course of working on a project you are confused about whether to mark something up or not, a good touchstone is to ask yourself if a computer would be able to distinguish what it is without further context.

 To make an ebook you are, at root, making something very similar to a website.
 One that is packaged according to some very specific rules.
 This means that a working knowledge of html and css is helpful — but don’t let that daunt you.
 You will also need to get over any nervousness you have regarding the *command line prompt*.
 That’s that thing that looks like an olde-tymie computer interface with a blinking prompt, where you have to enter arcane, and often incomprehensible, commands.
 Again, don’t worry — most times it's simply a matter of cut and paste.
 You can figure out what the commands are doing later.